The Galápagos of North America Is a Marine Wonderland Hiding in Plain Sight

 Santa Rosa Island

 Perhaps the most underrated of all the Channel Islands (which is really saying something), Santa Rosa Island is a rugged and mostly unmarked 53,000-acre wilderness paradise.
 This remote, windswept island is home to the incredible two-mile-long Water Canyon Beach, which you will most likely have all to yourself.
-Outside the campground, you will rarely encounter another living soul for a true off-the-grid-wilderness experience.
+Outside the island’s campground, you’ll rarely encounter another living soul for a true off-the-grid-wilderness experience.

 San Miguel Island

 Those looking to visit the most remote and westernmost of the Channel Islands should be aware of the land mines.
-With the island owned by the U.S. Navy and formerly used as a bombing range during the Cold War era, all visitors to the island must sign a waiver due to the extremely unlikely possibility of encountering unexploded ordnance on the island.
-(Menard assures us that there have never been any incidents of this happening in the history of the park, but still… where else do you need to worry about land mines in a national park!?!)
+Formerly used as a bombing range during the Cold War era, the US Navy owns San Miguel and all visitors must sign a waiver due to the (extremely unlikely!) possibility of encountering unexploded ordnances on the island.
+(Menard assures us that there have never been any incidents of this happening in the history of the park, but still—where else do you need to worry about land mines in a national park!?!)

 Santa Barbara Island

 Regardless of where you are, be ready for weather to get merciless: There is no excuse (or remedy) for poor planning in such a largely undeveloped environment.
-Bring extra meals in case the ferry is delayed by fog or gale force winds, secure all food away from curious ravens and foxes, stock up on layered clothing and a wind-resistant tent, pack in and out everything you bring with you and, above all, leave no trace.
+Bring extra meals in case the ferry is delayed by fog or gale force winds, secure all food away from curious ravens and foxes, stock up on layered clothing and a wind-resistant tent, and, above all, leave no trace.
 It’s also a good idea to download the park’s new app so you have all the info you need downloaded on your phone before your trip.